 To view the official proclamation – http://www.presidency.ucsb.edu/ws/?pid=16046

 The first 10 amendments to the United States Constitution make up the Bill of Rights.
 Passed by Congress on September 25, 1789, these rights place limits on government power.

 Did you know?

 - The bill was introduced by James Madison.
 He later became the 4th President of the United States.

 - The Bill of Rights initially had 12 proposed amendments.
 One concerned the number of constituents for each Representative.
-The other addressed compensation of Congressman.
-Neither were ratified.
+The other addressed the compensation of Congressman.
+Neither was ratified.

 - In 1992, compensation of Congressman was ratified 203 years later and is now the 27th amendment.

 - The Bill of Rights is displayed in The Rotunda of the National Archives Building in Washington, DC.